Shipramzn/newnew/README.md

 # Shortest Pathfinder
-The aim of this project is to find the shortest path between two points in 2D context.
+This project finds the shortest path between two points in 2D context.
 The algorithms which are being implemented in this project are the following:
 - A*
 - Dijkstra
 - Best-First Search